Mitgliederverwaltung am Laptop

 8. Positive image of the club

-All your actions in the club mean that you are noticed by the public to a certain extent.
-This image can be influenced very positively.
-Not by telling everyone how great you are, but above all because your activities/successes match your words.
+Through all your activities in the club, you gain a certain degree of public recognition.
+This can have a very positive effect on your image—not because you tell everyone how great you are, but mainly because your actions and achievements match your words.
 As a club, you can define values for yourself that help you to positively strengthen your public image.
-You might also be interested in this post, it shows how an optimal public relations in the club could expire.
+You might also be interested in this post, it shows how an optimal Public relations in the association could look like.

 It is also recommended to show existing members which values are welcome in the club and which are more likely to cast a bad image of the club.
 A contemporary (online) presence is also very important in these times.
 This includes social media activities as well as modern club administration via a software tool, as well as a simple web presence.
 But you should always keep one thing in mind: Stay authentic.